President and CEO, ECOSTRAT Inc.

 Sandy heads up SF Consulting, an independent forest and bioeconomy advisory company.
 Throughout her career she has worked in senior business development and strategic roles with private, not-for-profit, and government organizations.
 She most recently served as VP Corporate Affairs at Conifex Timber Inc. a Canadian forest products and biomass power producer, and the Director of Marketing at the BC Bioenergy Network.
 She is a board member of Bioindustrial Innovation Canada and the Canadian Bioeconomy Conference.

-CEO, Steeper Energy
+Director Business Development, Steeper Energy